Who is an Academic Counsellor, Education Counsellor, and Admin Department Professional?

 History and Evolution of Academic Counselling, Education Counselling and Admin Departments

-The fields of academic counseling, education counseling, and administrative departments have evolved significantly over time, reflecting changes in educational philosophies, societal needs, and technological advancements.
+The roles of Academic Counsellors, Education Counsellors, and Admin Departments have evolved significantly over time, reflecting changes in educational philosophies, societal needs, and administrative practices.

 Academic Counselling:

-- Early Stages: Initially, academic counseling was primarily focused on vocational guidance, helping students choose suitable careers based on their skills and interests.
-This was largely influenced by the industrial revolution and the need for skilled workers.
+- Early Stages: Initially, academic counselling was primarily focused on vocational guidance, helping students choose suitable careers based on their skills and interests.

 Education Counselling: